vrandall66/front-end-submissions-public/1811/mod-2/whateverly/game-shelf.md

 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
 It is not clear that the user stories helped to guide UX.

-* [ ] Proficient - The application has many strong pages/interactions.
+* [ x ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application is fully responsive, and has clearly had special consideration around usability on devices.
 There no holes in functionality.

 Comments:

+* Really nice effort into the UI, but overall just a bit busy -- subtlety is key.
+The opacity on the header is a bit to transparent, and the full-screen background image is a little distracting.
+I would put an overlay on the background image to dull it out a bit and increase the opacity on any content backgrounds to help keep them at the forefront of a user's attention.
+I'd also dull down the drop-shadows a bit.
+They are nice for adding some depth to your elements, but I'd go a little softer with them pixel and color wise.

+* I really like the way the game buttons are reminiscent of the buttons of a controller, nice touch.
+Though I'm not sure what the +/- button does when I first come to the page and click on one of the games in that spot?

+* Good job getting a modal window/popup implemented - One extra reach for that would be to allow the user to click anywhere outside the popup in order to exit out of it, OR allowing the user to hit the escape key, rather than having to click the x button in the top left corner.
+(Also, the x buttons are usually placed in the top right rather than top left.
+That's where most users are conditioned to see that.)
+Popups are also a good place to implement some very subtle CSS transitions like fadein/fadeouts.